Safe third country

 The “safe third country” concept is a ground for inadmissibility (see Admissibility Procedure).

-According to Article 91 (1) of the Asylum Code, a country shall be considered as a “safe third country” for a specific applicant when all the following criteria are cumulatively fulfilled:
+According to Article 91 (1) of the Asylum Code, a country shall be considered a “safe third country” for a specific applicant when all the following criteria are cumulatively fulfilled:

 • The applicant’s life and liberty are not threatened for reasons of race, religion, nationality, membership of a particular social group or political opinion;